prashanthk02/prashanthk02/README.md

 I'm a full stack web developer with a background in commerce and supply chain, with interest in technology and passion towards web development I learned to code.
-Recently graduated from Lighthouse labs and currently looking for junior web developer roles.
+Recently graduated from Lighthouse labs and currently looking for web developer roles.

 ### Skills
 * JavaScript, HTML, CSS, Ruby